pavoltravnik/maxims-of-law/maxims-of-law.md

 Judex est lex loquens.
 The judge is the speaking law.
 7 co.
 4.

-Judex non potest esse testis in propri caus.
-A judge cannot be awitness in his own cause.
+Judex non potest esse testis in propria causa.
+A judge cannot be a witness in his own cause.
 4 Co.
 Inst.
 279.

 Judex non potest injuriam sibi datum punire.
 A judge cannot punish a wrong done to himself.
 12 Co.
 113.